TBChess/TBChess/README.md

 ![Image](https://github.com/user-attachments/assets/bc5d6d33-8b8d-4814-89a4-a4649ac79259)

 It's also super-lightweight and cross-platform (runs on Windows, macOS, Linux).
-You can deploy it on your laptop or the cheapest VPS you can find.
+You can run it on your laptop or deploy it to the cheapest VPS you can find.

 ## Getting Started